 The border guard was unable to perceive what had been right there under his nose for years, simply because it did not match his conception.
 We collect and manage knowledge.
 We create elaborate systems to disseminate that knowledge.
-Many enterprises have tied aspects of their compensation plan directly to their employees' participation in this quest for knowledge.
+Many enterprises and institutions have tied aspects of their compensation plan directly to their employees' participation in this quest for knowledge.
 And what do we do with it all?
 We create elaborate mental models of how things are supposed to work.
 We create conceptions, and then manage our affairs so that our business attempts to match those preconceived notions.

 But we are not necessarily effective, that is, we do not manage for the overall desired effects.
 Why do I say this?
-Simply because, what we conceive about our business is not sufficient to fully understand all the effects that are actually happening in and around our business.
-Like the border guard in the story, we are completely unable to perceive all of the dynamics of our business environment because our conception limits our perception.
+Simply because, what we conceive about our institutions and enterprises is not sufficient to fully understand all the effects that are actually happening in and around our institutions and enterprises.
+Like the border guard in the story, we are completely unable to perceive all of the dynamics of our environment because our conception limits our perception.
 Our accumulation of, and intense focus on, our knowledge, controls what we believe.
 And, what we believe controls what we are able to see.

 What haven't you noticed lately?
 This is really an odd question, because, how can you notice that which you haven't yet noticed?
-And if, as I am proposing to you, this is a key question for business awareness, even if we answer it once, how can we consistently continue to answer it?
+And if, as I am proposing to you, this is a key question for awareness in our complex interconnected society, even if we answer it once, how can we consistently continue to answer it?

 Unfortunately, it is almost impossible to achieve the requisite awareness of what we haven't noticed while we are immersed in a comfortable, or at least accustomed, environment.
-We are all subject to the ground-rules, that is, the rules and unperceived effects that govern our business ground or context.
+We are all subject to the ground-rules, that is, the rules and unperceived effects that govern our ground or context.
 It is like asking a fish to suddenly become aware of water.
-McLuhan observed, "One thing about which fish know exactly nothing is water, since they have no anti-environment which would enable them to perceive the element they live in."
+Marshall McLuhan, the visionary who gave us "The Medium is the Message" and the "Global Village," observed, "One thing about which fish know exactly nothing is water, since they have no anti-environment which would enable them to perceive the element they live in."
 It is only when it is pulled from the water that the fish becomes acutely aware of its former environment.
-The challenge in achieving the awareness to notice the formerly unnoticed - what we call "integral awareness" of our total business environment - is to create an appropriate "anti-environment."
+The challenge in achieving the awareness to notice the formerly unnoticed - what we call "integral awareness" of our total environment - is to create an appropriate "anti-environment."